python-tut/tutorial/controlFlow.md

 |//=|	Floor Dividion and assigns a value, Performs floor division on operators and assign value to the left operand	|c //= a is equivalent to c = c // a

 ###Bitwise Operators

+Bitwise operator works on bits and perform bit by bit operation.
+Assume if a = 60; and b = 13; Now in binary format they will be as follows:

 |Operator |Description |Example |
 |:------------:|:--------------:|:--------------:|